bhargav191098/bhargav191098.github.io/src/content/blog/post4.md

 ## What is sampling?

 Consider you buy one of those Trader Joe's multiflavoured cheesecake.
 Each time you try one section of the cheesecake, you can form a different opinion.
 You base all your opinions on the slice you picked but is that slice a true representative of the entire cheesecake?
 This process of taking a sample of the cheesecake is essentially sampling ;) You base your opinions on the sample you just took.
 How much this slice varies from the entire cheesecake constitutes the sampling error.
-We'll take about sampling error and some curious tests in another blog.
+We'll take about sampling error and some curious tests in another blog post.

 ## Sampling in action :